Fernando Márquez de la Plata

 Fernando Márquez de la Plata y Orozco (30 August 1740 – 17 December 1818) was a Spanish colonial functionary, and a member of the First Government Junta of Chile.

 He was born in Seville on August 30, 1740, to a very aristocratic family.
 The son of Rodrigo Márquez de la Plata y García de Celis and of Luisa de Orozco y Martel.
 His father was a judge, and latter a member of the Council of Indies.
 He began his studies at the Colegio de Santo Tomás and then obtained his degree in Canon Law at the University of Seville, graduating as a lawyer.
-He began his career as a member of the Council of Indies.
+He began his career as a member of the Council of the Indies.